retry

 This means:

-• Errors with retryable: false are not retried (e.g., validation errors, timeout errors)
+• Errors with retryable: false are not retried (e.g., validation, auth, and config errors, which fail the same way every time)

 • Unknown/third-party errors are retried (optimistic default)